maciej-ka/eat-code/readme.md

 ### Javascript
 Traverse nodes,
-Globally keep track of maxDepth and a last node
+Globally keep track of maxDepth and
-with both childs having maxDepth subtree
+a last node with both childs of maxDepth subtree
 (this node is result)
 [solution](./1123/2-js/solution.js)
 [submission](https://leetcode.com/problems/lowest-common-ancestor-of-deepest-leaves/submissions/1596649396/)